ANU-2524/secure_password_manager/README.md

+&quot;This project was developed during the Winter Internship &#39;25 at console.success.&quot;

 # Secure Password Manager

 A small, secure password manager built as a CLI tool and extended with a lightweight web UI (Flask).
 It stores credentials encrypted with a key derived from a master password.